kshetline/tubular_time/README.md

 `ttime().toLocale('de').format('ddd MMM D, y N [at] h:mm A z')` →<br>
 `Mi 02 3, 2021 n.
 Chr. at 9:43 PM GMT-5`

+Please note that, as most unaccented Latin letters are interpreted as special formatting characters, when using those characters as literal text they should be surrounded with square brackets, as with the word “at” above.

 ## Format string tokens

 | | Token | Output |